KimPaow/react-image-list-distort/README.md

 placeholder - change the text displayed when no option is selected value - control the current value

-- {string} itemRoot - selector for the toplevel list item which holds the image
-- {string} listRoot - Wrapper for the listItems in the shape of a css class selector.
+{String} itemRoot // selector for the toplevel list item which holds the image {String} listRoot // Wrapper for the listItems in the shape of a css class selector.
-- {Object} [options]
+{Object} [options]
-- {Number} [options.strength=0.25] - How powerful the distort is
-- {String} [options.effect=''] - A string defining what extra effect to apply.
-Defaults to "redshift", can also pass "stretch"
-- {Object} [options.geometry] Object containing all options regarding the shape that holds the image
-- {String} [options.geometry.shape='circle'] - A string defining the shape of the geometry.
+{Number} [options.strength=0.25] // How powerful the distort is {String} [options.effect=''] // A string defining what extra effect to apply.
+Defaults to "redshift", can also pass "stretch" {Object} [options.geometry] // Object containing all options regarding the shape that holds the image {String} [options.geometry.shape='circle'] // A string defining the shape of the geometry.
 Defaults to "circle", can also pass "plane".
 If circle then the image should be square.
-- {Number} [options.geometry.radius=0.6] - A number defining the radius(size) of the shape.
+{Number} [options.geometry.radius=0.6] // A number defining the radius(size) of the shape.
 Only applicable when shape is 'circle'
-- {Number} [options.geometry.segments=64] - Defines the number of segments of the shape when the shape is 'circle
-- {Number} [options.geometry.width=1] - Defines the width of the shape when the shape is 'plane'
-- {Number} [options.geometry.height=1] - Defines the height of the shape when the shape is 'plane'
-- {Number} [options.geometry.segmentsWidth=32] - Defines the number of segments on the X-axis of the shape when the shape is 'plane'
+{Number} [options.geometry.segments=64] // Defines the number of segments of the shape when the shape is 'circle {Number} [options.geometry.width=1] // Defines the width of the shape when the shape is 'plane' {Number} [options.geometry.height=1] // Defines the height of the shape when the shape is 'plane' {Number} [options.geometry.segmentsWidth=32] // Defines the number of segments on the X-axis of the shape when the shape is 'plane'
-- {Number} [options.geometry.segmentsHeight=32] - Defines the number of segments on the Y-axis of the shape when the shape is 'plane'
+{Number} [options.geometry.segmentsHeight=32] // Defines the number of segments on the Y-axis of the shape when the shape is 'plane'
 ```